As if every child is our own

 RPS19-deficient Diamond-Blackfan Anemia (DBA) is a rare, pediatric bone marrow failure syndrome characterized by a patient’s inability to produce red blood cells (RBCs).
 RBCs carry oxygen throughout the body, without them human beings cannot survive.

 Treatments for DBA include chronic red blood cell transfusions and corticosteroid therapy, both of which can cause serious side effects including organ failure, iron overload and cancer.
-The only “curative” treatment for DBA is a bone marrow transplant (HSCT).
+Currently, the only “curative” treatment for DBA is a bone marrow transplant (HSCT).
 This procedure requires high-intensity myeloablative chemotherapy to eliminate the existing hematopoietic system to allow the donated cells to engraft.
 Patients who survive transplantation generally live with chronic graft vs. host disease as well as the well-known side effects of chemotherapy - which can include terminal forms of cancer.

 Our Therapy and Process